RocketRobz/TWiLightEmu/README.md

 As this is the first emulator of any kind I've developed, I cannot guarantee that everything will work properly, or even work at all.

+**UPDATE:** Unfortunately, I don't have the patience to continue work on this, lol

 ## Compilation

 ### Setting up your environment